MentallyQuill/ST-Wandlight/README.md

 # Wandlight

 Wandlight is a lightweight SillyTavern prompt preset for Harry Potter roleplay.
-It addresses the shortcoming of generic-setting presents with a direct and tailored approach, while being a fraction of the tokens.
+It addresses shortcomings of generic-setting presents with a direct and tailored approach, while being a fraction of the token cost.
 It ships with built-in togglable definitions for the Golden Trio — each with distinct voice, personality, and behavioural patterns enforced at prompt level.

 ## Getting Started